PavanRangani/docs/docs/prd/chat/chat-notification.md

 - When chat is deleted, system doesn't send a notification to the RACI team of the task.
 - Shows unread notifications count and shows all unread notifications in a dialog
 - Provides a way to mark single notification as Read
-- Notification message always shows the current details (Priority, Task & Due date) of the task.
+- Notification message always shows the current details (Priority of task, Task & Due date) of the task.
   - For e.g. At the time of the notification is triggered, name of the task was `Task1`and Priority of that task `Normal` but currently name of the task is changed to `Task2` and Priority is changed to `Critical`.
 In notification dialog, name of that task is shown as `Task2` and `Critical` priority icon is shown.